fedokanishey/NLP_project/README.md

 ## Author

-Created as an NLP learning project demonstrating Markov chain text generation.
+Created as an NLP learning project demonstrating Markov chain text generation with multiple datasets.

 ---